Ellis Waterhouse: Early life and career

 Waterhouse was born in Epsom in Surrey.
 His father was the architect Percy Leslie Waterhouse, through whom he possessed the means to pursue a largely independent career.
 His fellow student at Marlborough College was Anthony Blunt, with whom he continued a lifelong professional friendship.
 He won a scholarship New College, Oxford and in 1925 he achieved a first in classical honour moderations.
 He graduated with a second class degree in 1927 and then went to Princeton University as a Commonwealth Fund Fellow.
 He studied at Princeton with Frank Jewett Mather and received a fellowship to study El Greco in Spain.
 He returned to London 1929 to take up an Assistant Keeper's post at the National Gallery, London, under its Keepers, C. H. Collins Baker and H. Isherwood Kay.
 He stayed at the National Gallery for four years, but resigned in 1933 because of the amateurish approach of his colleagues.

 He then joined the British School in Rome as librarian until 1936, working on the combination of connoisseurship and archival material that resulted in Roman Baroque Painting (1937), on the strength of which he was elected a Fellow of Magdalen College, Oxford (1938–47) and prepared the catalog for a Royal Academy exhibition, 17th-Century Art in Europe.

-We was holidaying in Athens when WWII broke out.
+He was holidaying in Athens when WWII broke out.
 He stayed in Greece, working as a cartographer for the British military attaché.
 He was then commissioned into the Intelligence Corps in Cairo.
 In September 1944 Waterhouse was selected for service with the British MFAA by Monuments Man Lt.
 Col. Geoffrey Webb, MFAA Director for the British Zone.

 Waterhouse was among the first Monuments Men to investigate Holland, inspecting churches, museums and monuments.
 While looking at the restitution of stolen painting, he realised that a painting acquired by the Boymans Museum in Rotterdam – Supper at Emmaus, attributed to Vermeer – was a fake.
 Further investigations by the Monuments Men concluded that another painting attributed to Vermeer, Christ with the Woman Taken in Adultery, owned by Hermann Goering was also a fake.
 As a result, one of the most accomplished forgers of the 20th century, Han van Meegeren was exposed in 1945.